Lavender Garden Cameron Highlands

 • And so on!

 And there are even more independent stalls outside of the official gift shop before the exit of the park too.
+Despite being here many times though, we have never found anything to buy.

 Small Shops Towards The Exit Of Lavender Farm In Cameron Highlands